 A lot of other batter recipes won’t need a beer, but being in the UK, it just feels more authentic to use beer, as they do with the beer-battered fish in fish and chips.
 The beer is the key to a fluffy yet light and crispy batter.

 The type of beer you use in the batter also makes a big difference.
-The original recipe I found is using lager, Chinese Tsingtao.
-But the best batter I made was with this Dutch lager Bavaria.
+The best batter I made was with this Dutch lager Bavaria, but Chinese Tsingtao works well too.

 200g self-raising flour